Devansh-Maurya/Design-Patterns-And-Principles/README.md

     _**Where’s the “inversion” in Dependency Inversion Principle?**_

     The “inversion” in the name Dependency Inversion Principle is there because it inverts the way you typically might think about your OO design.
 The low-level components depend on a higher level abstraction.
 Likewise, the high-level component is also tied to the same abstraction.
 So, the top-to-bottom dependency chart has inverted itself, with both high-level and low- level modules now depending on the abstraction.

+* **Principle of Least Knowledge (Law of Demeter): Talk only to your immediate friends** It means when you are designing a system, for any object, be careful of the number of classes it interacts with and also how it comes to interact with those classes.
+This principle prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts.
+When you build a lot of dependencies between many classes, you are building a fragile system that will be costly to maintain and complex for others to understand.
+But how do you keep from doing this?
+The principle provides some guidelines: take any object; now from any method in that object, the principle tells us that we should only invoke methods that belong to:
+    * The object itself
+    * Objects passed in as a parameter to the method
+    * Any object the method creates or instantiates (Notice that these guidelines tell us not to call methods on objects that were returned from calling other methods!!)
+    * Any components of the object (Think of a “component” as any object that is referenced by an instance variable.
+In other words, think of this as a HAS-A relationship)

+    What’s the harm in calling the method of an object we get back from another call?
+Well, if we were to do that, then we’d be making a request of another object’s subpart (and increasing the number of objects we directly know).
+In such cases, the principle forces us to ask the object to make the request for us; that way we don’t have to know about its component objects (and we keep our circle of friends small).

 ### Design Patterns